 Nos.
 31-39 are subject to an Article 4 Direction (1996) in respect of

 The gap between Nos.
-15 and 17 has been identified in the Ladbroke Conservation Area Appraisal as an “Important Townnscape Gap” that should be protected.
+15 and 17 has been identified in the Ladbroke Conservation Area Appraisal as an “Important Townscape Gap” that should be protected.

 Recommendations for householders and planners

-West side between Lansdowne Walk and Clarednon Road (Nos.
+West side between Lansdowne Walk and Clarendon Road (Nos.
 41-71 odds)